For the latest post on DAY 4 (21st June 2007) of the current Trial

 19. Mongolian Democratic Socialist Association

-20. Mongolian Nature and Women
+20. Mongolian Nature and Women’s association

 21. Protecting citizens from Drug and Alcohol association